 Admission to the Major and Minor

 Given high demand for business courses and strict accreditation requirements, acceptance into the Business Administration (BA) and Hospitality Business Management (HBM) degree majors is competitive and course enrollments are limited.
-A student must meet the following minimum requirements to be eligible to apply for a CCB major:
+A student must meet the following minimum requirements to be eligible to apply for admission to a CCB major:

 - Complete the following courses with a grade of C or higher: